 Sustain Me in the Coming Then

-O God, empty me of angry judgments,
+O God, empty me of angry judgments,and aching disappointments,

 and anxious trying,